 The 2015-16 "Try Mercy" Annual Fund Campaign, valued at $71,000, raised funds for the renovation and merging of the school's library and computer lab into a state-of-the-art Media Center with the Fran Schneider Library and Noreen Gilmour Computer Lab.
 Additional funds went to tuition assistance.

-Most recently, the 2016-17 "Build the Kingdom" Annual Fund Campaign, valued at $70,065, raised funds for the purchase of 3 classroom carts of Chromebooks (82 total) for the upper hall, lower hall and middle school as well as 35 top-of-the-line computers for all teachers and staff.
+The "Build the Kingdom" Annual Fund Campaign in 2016-17, valued at $70,065, raised funds for the purchase of 3 classroom carts of Chromebooks (82 total) for the upper hall, lower hall and middle school as well as 35 top-of-the-line computers for all teachers and staff.
 Additional funds were set aside for tuition assistance.